Grive/grive/README.md

 7. The needed "Client ID" and "Client Secret" are either in the shown download or can later found by clicking on the created credential on https://console.developers.google.com/apis/credentials/
-8. When you applying grive in an existing Google Drive folder, you must first delete the old `.grive` configuration file.
+8. When you change client ID/secret in an existing Grive folder you must first delete the old `.grive` configuration file.
 9. Call `grive -a --id <client_id> --secret <client_secret>` and follow the steps to authenticate the OAuth2 client to allow it to access your drive folder.